 What is Rife Therapy?

-Rife therapy refers to a particular area of Alternative Health treatment that falls under the broad heading of
+Rife Therapy refers to a particular area of complementary health treatment that falls under the broad heading of

 frequencies to assist in the treatment of infections and illnesses and other health problems.
 The proponents of Rife

 therapy believe that these frequencies are able to paralyse or destroy viruses, bacteria and parasites in the body.
 There

 are various devices that operate on the basic Rife electrical frequency principle and, broadly speaking, they can be

 Rife Plasma Ray Tube device – these instruments try to replicate the

 frequency instruments that Rife designed and built in the early 1930’s and that he used in his experiments.
 The desired

 frequency is produced by an oscillator.
 The frequency is then modulated onto a radio frequency carrier wave.
 The output from

 the final RF amplifier stage is connected through a suitable impedance matching circuit to an inert gas filled plasma

 ray tube.
 When placed next to a patient, the ray tube transmits the frequencies into the body.
 A number of variations of this